retr01002/Expense-sheet-javascript/README.md

 # About

-Basic Expense sheet made with vanilla javascript
+Basic Expense sheet made with vanilla javascript!